msb5390/Solving-Sudoku-using-Deep-Q-learning/README.md

  - Inserting Number -> Insert Numbers from 1 to 9

 ## Experience Memory
 To Train the Neural Network the Model needs to have a proper data points.
-For the above problem initially I saved 200
+And the points I used were

 **[Current State , Action ,Reward ,Future State]**

-And this 200 set comes from Evaluation Network done by Program.
-And after 200 data points I used DQN Model i.e; Target Value and Evaluated Value for making proper predictions for further Environments.
+Initially 200 data points were stored and the Action decision for each 200 states was taken by Evaluation Net.
+After 200 data points I used DQN Model i.e; Target Value and Evaluated Value for making proper predictions for further Environments.

 ## How to run :
 [Click Here to Downlaod the Dataset](https://www.kaggle.com/bryanpark/sudoku)